Love & Disrespect

 Love & Disrespect is the debut album of New Zealand band, Elemeno P. It was released 4 July 2003 through Universal Records.
 Love & Disrespect debuted at #1 on the New Zealand Album charts.

 The first single "Fast Times in Tahoe", peaked at #32 in the New Zealand Singles chart, and "Urban Getaway" reached #27.

 "On My Balcony" is also known as "Fight For You".

+Every Day's a Saturday was released as a single in 2002.
+It has been used in both KFC and Coca-Cola New Zealand TV ads.